psanan/website/website/README.md

 ## SSL / HTTPS / .htaccess

 Note that you have to somehow enable https, or a web browser will mark as "not secure".
-Blindly following instructions from Bluehost, it works to copy the file `htaccess` here to `public_html/.htaccess` on the server.
+It seems to work to copy the file `htaccess` here to `public_html/.htaccess` on the server.

 See $HOME/work/notes/tech/2019.07.02.md as well.